Frequently Asked Questions

 I am about to graduate from secondary school.
 Can I apply to YYAS?

-I can’t access the online application.
+I cannot access the online application.
 Help!

 I am having problems with the application.
 Who do I contact for assistance?